 As Amnesty released this report, the threat of a US military attack on Venezuela disguised a “humanitarian aid delivery” could not be more obvious.
 Never mind that Venezuela is, in fact, receiving foreign aid with authorization from the Maduro government.
-US national security advisor and senator have repeatedly made against Venezuela’s military and Maduro.
+US national security advisor John Bolton and senator Marco Rubio have repeatedly made Mafioso-like threats against Venezuela’s military and Maduro.
 Trump himself has been repeatedly threatening a military “option” since 2017 (the year he reportedly asked “Why are we not at war with Venezuela?”).

 Amnesty ignoring Trump’s attack on right to health and food

 At the same time, Amnesty has refused to denounce Trump’s financial sanctions which have been in place since August 2017 and whose impact on the entire economy has been crippling.
 By now, the sanctions have cost Venezuela’s government well over $6bn in revenues in an economy that imported $11.7bn in goods in 2018.
 Before the deep and sustained collapse in oil prices (and oil production, which nose-dived as the sanctions began), Venezuela’s economy had been importing about $2bn a year in medicines.

 It is important to remember that, in Venezuela’s case, Amnesty has been very explicit in pointing to economic problems as human rights abuses.
 Last year, when they wrote to me refusing to denounce Trump’s sanctions, Amnesty said: